X

 • During the hottest times of the summer in Arizona, you may need to provide shade for pepper plants.

-• Small thinned walled peppers perform best during the hottest months of the year.
+• Small, thinned-walled peppers perform best during the hottest months of the year.

 • A thick layer of mulch around plants helps retain moisture and cools the soil a bit for the growing peppers.